5/8/2025

 Conference Operator

 Thank you.
-And as a reminder, to ask a question, you need to press star 101 on your telephone and wait for a name to be announced.
-To withdraw your question, please press star 101 again.
+And as a reminder, to ask a question, you need to press star 1-1 on your telephone and wait for your name to be announced.
+To withdraw your question, please press star 1-1 again.
 Please stand by while we compile the Q&A roster.
 One moment for our first question.
-Our first question will come from Derek from TD Callen.
+Our first question will come from Derek Lessard from TD Callen.
+Your line is open.

 speaker

 Yeah, good morning, everybody, and congrats on the quarter and the acquisition.
 Thanks, Eric.
 Sebastian, I just had actually one question for me this morning.
 Could you maybe talk about the efforts to repatriate manufacturing back to the US?
-I guess where you guys are right now, maybe an update on some of the capacity you've got there and ultimately, what could this look like in a few years down the road when you built this out?
+I guess where you guys are right now, maybe an update on some of the capacity you've got there, And ultimately, what could this look like in a few years down the road when you've built this out?

 speaker

 Thank you, Derek.
-Very good question and very good report you did also this morning.
-So basically, yeah, US, okay, yes, right now we have been lucky all our products are UMSC compliant, so all our finished products, they are not impacted by duty, but we want it to be closer to our market in the US, so we have we had some extra capacity in our building of Greenville.
+Very good question and a very good report you did also this morning.
+So basically, yeah, U.S., okay, yes, right now we have been lucky.
+All our products are UMSC compliant, so all our finished products, they are not impacted by duty.
+But we wanted to be closer to our market in the U.S., so we had some extra capacity in our building of Greenville.
 We have 200,000 square foot.
-We have decided to free up 60,000 square foot to be more condensed on the patient care, and we have started in April to do our Eclipse home elevator, which is our best seller in North America.
-So basically, we're in production since the beginning of April with this product, so that's closer to the market, so that's good news.
-And right now, we do some production in the US, some in Canada, but that was our first product.
-The straight stair lift, they were always distributed from Greenville, so they discontinued.
-And now we still have a lot of footage available, but we always try to think about the mid long term, right?
-So that's why this investment of 60,000 square foot will bring, okay, 115,000 square foot of manufacturing capacity for the accessibility.
-Now we have two big factories in Surrey and Vancouver, and Surrey, Vancouver and Toronto.
-We're always about to think about the future, but definitely as we expand, I think we can have a second, third line of products that we'll be able to make locally for certain needs.
-And the success, now we have 12 factories worldwide.
-Sometimes they sell to each other.
-We'll do some sub components in Mexico and China and Canada.
-That's what makes the success of Savera to be local, but worldwide at the same time.
+We have decided to free up 60,000 square foot to be more condensed on the patient care.
+And we have started, okay, in April to do our Eclipse home elevator, which is our best seller in North America.
+So basically we're in production since the beginning of April with this product.
+So that's closer to the market.
+So that's good news.
+And right now we do some production in the U.S., some in Canada.
+But that was our first product.
+The straight stair lift, we're always distributed from Greenville.
+So this continues.
+And now we still have a lot of square footage available. we always try to think about the mid long term right so that's why this investment of 60 000 square foot will bring up here 115 000 square foot of manufacturing capacity for the accessibility now we have two big factories in surrey in vancouver and surrey vancouver and toronto we're always about to think about the future but definitely as we expand uh i think we can have a second third line of products that we'll be able to make locally And the success, we have 12 factories worldwide.
+Sometimes we sell to each other.
+We do some subcomponents in Mexico and China and Canada.
+That's what makes the success of Savera to be local but worldwide at the same time.

 speaker